Hi , is there anything new as far as fluke medication ?

 For FlukeFix use 10ml/1000 litre pond with an active working filter while 5ml/1000 will do in an unfiltered system.
 We found it is also toleranted by goldfish in an active filtered system, but suggest you still watch them closely and do a 50% water change if needed.

-Of cause, there is also organophosphates like Masoten and the like, which is very effective but needs expert hands.
+Of cause, there is also organophosphates like Xterm or Masoten and the like, which is very effective but needs expert hands.

 Yet I still find a potassium permanganate DIP very effective for both body and gill fluke.
 1g/10 litre for 7 minutes repeated two-three days later, BUT if the fish (especially the gills) are severely affected by the fluke, you need to dip only 2 minutes first time, then depending on how the gills look and heal, repeat 2-5 days later.